Skip to main content

 Documentation with OpenAPI / Swagger

 Your API is only as good as its documentation.
-OpenAPI (formerly Swagger) is the industry standard for API documentation.
+OpenAPI (formerly Swagger) is the industry standard.

 openapi: 3.0.3